moorepants/learn-multibody-dynamics/simulation.rst

 .. warning::

-   Beware that mixing SymPy and NumPy datatypes will rarely, if at all, provide you with functioning code.
+   Beware that mixing SymPy and NumPy data types will rarely, if at all, provide you with functioning code.
 Be careful because sometimes it may look like the two libraries mix.
 For example, you can do this:

    .. jupyter-execute::